brson/contract-game/doc/notes.md

 Obviously there's some automation we could add, scripting up some test cases.
-The big obstacle to that is that we don't know how to deploy and construct contracts from the command line yet;
+The big obstacle to that is that we don't know how to deploy and construct contracts from the command line yet, nor how to call methods on a contract;
-the features in `cargo-contract` that enable those two things are under an experimental feature flag, and compilation of those features is currently broken.
+the features in `cargo-contract` that enable some of those things are under an experimental `extrinsics` feature flag, and compilation of those features is currently broken.